Usually, it is pretty easy to identify the gender in Arabic. But there are exceptions.

 - names of countries, cities and towns are normally feminine, except: Morocco (الْمَغْرِب), Jordan (الأُرْدُن), Lebanon (لُبْنان), Iraq (الْعِراق) and Sudan (السُّدان)

-Watch out: Some nouns can be treated as either masculine or feminine:
+Arabic nouns which can be treated as masculine or feminine